Duxah/FreePCB-2/grid.md

 - grid for parts.
 - grid for tracing.

+Using the F7 button (in no selection mode), the Visible grid view can be selected either as a dot or a strip.

 _All default settings are stored in the file DEFAULT.CFG which is located in the root directory of FREEPCB.
 You can open this file in a text editor and carefully modify it, observing the format._